Transfer Learning with Jukebox for Music Source Separation

 \section{Conclusion}

-In this work, we demonstrate how to use transfer learning for the problem of audio signal processing and in particular for demixing an audio signal from a single mixed audio channel into four different stems: 'drums', 'bass', 'vocals' and 'other'.
-We show that it is possible to succeed with a small-sized dataset and relatively short training time on only two GPUs, using pre-trained weights from \textit{Jukebox}~\cite{dhariwal2020jukebox}.
-Similar results were impossible to obtain in comparable time when training from scratch, showing potential to reduce training times and improve results by utilizing transfer learning in the audio domain.
+We demonstrate how transfer learning can be used for a problem of audio signal processing, in particular for the separation of an audio signal from a single mixed audio channel into four different stems: 'drums', 'bass', 'vocals', and 'other'.
+We show that it is possible to be successful with a small data set and relatively short training time on just two GPUs by fine-tuning pre-trained weights of \textit{Jukebox}~\cite{dhariwal2020jukebox}.
+Similar results could not be achieved in a comparable timeframe when training from scratch or without fine-tuning, showing the potential for reduced training times and improving results through the use of transfer learning in the audio domain.